 "(2) In preparing the report required by paragraph (1), the Secretary shall coordinate with the Governor of each State in which a National Guard civilian youth opportunities program is carried out under the pilot program and, if such a program is carried out in the District of Columbia, with the commanding general of the District of Columbia National Guard.

-" (l) DEFINITIONS.-In this section:
+'(l) DEFINITIONS.-In this section: "(1) The term 'pilot program' means the National

 "(1) The term 'pilot program' means the National Guard Civilian Youth Opportunities Program authorized to be conducted under subsection (a).